scala-js/scala-js-website/libraries/facades.md

 {% include library.html lib=site.data.library.jsfacades %}

-[DefinitelyScala.com](https://definitelyscala.com/) has more open source Scala.js facades for some of your favorite JavaScript libraries, derived from DefinitelyTyped's TypeScript definitions.
+[DefinitelyScala.com](https://definitelyscala.com/) and [ScalablyTyped](https://github.com/oyvindberg/ScalablyTyped) have more open source Scala.js facades for some of your favorite JavaScript libraries, derived from DefinitelyTyped's TypeScript definitions.

 If you didn't find a facade for the library you'd like to use, it's quite easy to do one yourself.
 Check out the [facade documentation](../doc/interoperability/facade-types.html) and the